JaydenBeckwith/BioInformaticProjects/README.md

 # BioInformaticProjects

 A repo where I have uploaded my bioinformatics research projects as pdf papers I completed at the Institute for Molecular Bioscience (2022-2023), University of Queensland.
 Copyright Jayden Beckwith (and UQ IMB) 2022-2023.
-Code is property of IMB and performed on HPC as some of the used code is still being actively used on other projects
+Most code was performed in Jupyter notebook and R markdown with some parts performed on HPC

 Project 1 - Understanding the Mechanism of ALS through RNA Sequencing